(A) General purpose.

 (F) Subrecipient monitoring.

-(1) Subrecipient monitoring may include, but not be limited to, the following:
+(2) Subrecipient monitoring tools may include, but are not be limited to, the following:

-(a) An on-site or desk review audit of the subrecipient's records to verify the services being provided are within the scope of the funding being received and the subrecipient has an effective means of determining recipients are eligible for the services being provided.
-Allowability of services and eligibility will be monitored by examining one or more of the following items:
+(b) An on-site or desk review of the subrecipient's records to verify the services being provided are within the scope of the funding being received and the subrecipient has an effective means of determining recipients are eligible for the services being provided.
+Allowability of services and eligibility will be monitored by examining one or more of the following items;

 (i) Program records to review brochures and/or materials disseminated to the public;